 That makes mobile marketing a key tactic to grow your business.
 The beautiful part of mobile marketing is that it works well and some businesses are already sharing their data.

 Imagine reading a movie review, then seeing bloody fingerprints on the screen, every time you touched it, with a call-to-action to watch a trailer.
 Would you act on it?

 More than five million viewers did, when HBO used that technique to attract mobile users to its True Blood trailer.

 Here’s another success story… The American Red Cross ran an SMS donation campaign, asking people to donate by text message.
 That resulted in $50 million in donations.

-So how can you enjoy similar success for your online business?
-By implementing the 14 tips I’m going to share with you below:
+So, how can you enjoy similar success for your online business?
+By implementing the 14 tips that I’m going to share with you below:

 1. Make your site mobile friendly

 In 2015, it is projected that online shoppers will spend $25 billion.